J CUBE At SIGGRAPH 2018

 J CUBE announces the immediate release of Multiverse for Maya, a complete, procedurally accessible Alembic pipeline solution for Maya 2015 and 3Delight distributed as a time-limited demo version as well as under a commercial license scheme.
 Multiverse is a next generation data storage back-end to the widely used Alembic file format, whose benefits are now readily available in Maya.
 Head towards Multiverse for Maya to read more about it.

-J CUBE announces the immediate release of the Multiverse Alembic back-end as open source software.
+J CUBE announces the immediate release of the "Multiverse" back-end for Alembic.
 Multiverse is a next generation data storage back-end powered by Git for the widely used Alembic file format.
-Head towards Multiverse for Houdini to read more about it.
 This new exciting technology is shared as open source on GitHub.